rpmuller/MolecularIntegrals.jl/Notes.md

 # Notes on changes to MolecularIntegrals.jl
+## 2021-05-05
+Finished the vrr_dd code, but it's untested and I assume has lots of mistakes the code.
+It might be easier to write the autogen code than to debug this code.

 ## 2021-05-02
 Attempted to pass in global arrays explicitly to local scope, i.e.:
 ```